Alvarado-CPY/Alvarado-CPY/README.md

 With over 3 years of professional coding experience and a wide range of programming languages, mainly Python: I have developed a reputation for delivering high quality, innovative solutions.
 My commitment to staying abreast of the latest technologies and my passion for learning new skills make me a valuable asset to any team.

-- 🌍  I'm based in Venezuela
+* 🌍  I'm based in Venezuela
-- 📫 You can contact me at [alvaradocpy@gmail.com](mailto:alvaradocpy@gmail.com)
+* ✉️  You can contact me at [alvaradocpy@gmail.com](mailto:alvaradocpy@gmail.com)
-- 🚀  I'm currently working on [A desktop food voucher payment management system for a public instution where I live]
+* 🚀  I'm currently working on A desktop food voucher payment management system for a public instution where I live
-- 🧠  I'm learning Pytorch - An IA Open Source Framework.
+* 🧠  I'm learning Pytorch - An IA Open Source Framework
-- 🤝  I'm open to collaborating on any project, everything and eveyone is welcome.
+* 🤝  I'm open to collaborating on any project, everything is welcome
-- ⚡ Fun fact: You're a sunshine, don't go out.
-Wink, wink.

 ### Skills